tensorflow/docs/site/en/api_docs/python/tf/compat/v1/estimator/tpu/experimental/EmbeddingConfigSpec.md

 `feature_to_config_dict`
 </td>
 <td>
-A dictionary mapping features names to instances of the class `FeatureConfig`.
+A dictionary mapping feature names to instances of the class `FeatureConfig`.
 Either features_columns or the pair of `feature_to_config_dict` and `table_to_config_dict` must be specified.
 </td>
 </tr><tr>